 We use the term diversity broadly to include all aspects of human differences, including but not limited to socioeconomic status, race, ethnicity, language, nationality, gender, gender identity, sexual orientation, religion, geography, disability, and age.

-Historically, minority group members have been underrepresented in the legal profession.
+However, minority group members have historically been underrepresented in the legal profession.
 The law school population (as well as the legal profession) does not reflect accurately the vibrant and expanding racial and ethnic population in our society.
 To promote diversity, law schools actively seek qualified African American, Latino, Asian, and Native American students, as well as other students of color.
 Law schools increasingly find that diversity within the classroom enriches the learning process for all students.

 Why am I considered a minority applicant?

 Law schools consider your ethnic or racial status to be whatever you indicate on your LSAT registration forms.
 This factor alone is not a guarantee of admission, but it helps admission committees form a more complete picture of who you are.
 They are interested in how your individual history has affected your life, including whatever disadvantages you may have overcome.

 Do law schools apply different admission criteria to minorities?